Frequently Asked Questions

-A. For certain years and models of the Kohler Memoirs toilet, a sticker that looks like this is on the inside of the tank lid with the replacement flush valve #1080691 - this is simply a typographical error.
+A. Certain models of Kohler Memoirs toilets using a 3" canister flush valve have a sticker that looks like this on the inside of the tank lid that shows the replacement flush valve as being a number 1080691 - this is simply a typographical error.
 The correct number for the replacement canister flush valve is #1080961, which we currently offer above.
 The #1080961 canister flush valve is the one that should fit your toilet if the sticker on your tank lid matches what is shown here.

 Q. "The GP1138930 comes with some colored inserts.
 What are those for?"